 Edited by Enrico Colombatto

 Chapter 20: Property Rights in the Digital Space

-Eric Brousseau* Internet, a global and integrated information space Digital technologies overwhelm the economics of information, knowledge and networks.
+20 Property rights in the digital space Eric Brousseau* Internet, a global and integrated information space Digital technologies overwhelm the economics of information, knowledge and networks.
 First, they increase the ﬁxed-costs nature of these resources, turning them into less rival goods than before (Shapiro and Varian 1999).
 Second, the digital codiﬁcation of information allows the separation of the management of containers from the management of contents, leading to ‘universal’ platforms able to manage any kind of information independent of its nature (whether it is information, codiﬁed or tacit knowledge), its form (voice, image, data and so on), or its semantics (whatever ‘language’ is used to establish links between things, concepts and form of perceptible expression).
 When compatible technical solutions are implemented across groups of users, the platform becomes global.
 It enables any agent to transmit any information to any third party or to access contents.
 Third, the rules that govern the use of information can be implemented in the software that manages the hardware.
 This provides the opportunity to implement self-enforcing rules about the possible use of the technology and the information (Lessig 1999).
 Of course, none of these characteristics is perfect in the digital world.
 Variable costs are not equal to zero.
 Technical standards are competing and imperfect.
 Hackers constantly break codes.
 Moreover, these characteristics do not free economic agents of all constraints.
 Solutions have to be implemented to cover ﬁxed costs and to stimulate agents to contribute to the production of public goods.
-Coordination mechanisms have to (be) develop(ed) to ensure the...
+Coordination mechanisms have...

 You are not authenticated to view the full text of this chapter or article.